basf/svelte-spectre/src/www/docs/layouts/tile/+page.md

 # {title}

-> 🚧 Under construction
-> Tiles are repeatable or embeddable information blocks.
+Tiles are repeatable or embeddable information blocks.